rexsteroxy/cssTutorial/README.md

 user friendly.
 There are three ways of writing Css: inline, Internal and external. let me not forget the query selectors
+I hope you now understand what css is all about now.